Watercress pesto with linguine. As I have some extra watercress at the house, I wanted to make something different.

 - Tongs or cooking spoons to mix the pasta, butter, and heavy cream.

-Cooking tips and step by step to make this fabulous watercress pesto recipe:
+Cooking tips and step-by-step instructions to make this fabulous watercress pesto recipe:

 As you can see, this recipe takes less than 30 minutes to prepare.
 While the pasta is cooking, you can prepare the pesto.